minziran/Distributed-System-Principle/Assignment2/Readme.md

 ***Zookeeper***

-Zookeeper is embeded inside the python scripts, namely ZMQ_broker.py, ZMQ_publisher.py, ZMQ_subscriber.py They are executed in the command line interface.
+Zookeeper is embedded inside the python scripts, namely ZMQ_broker.py, ZMQ_publisher.py, ZMQ_subscriber.py They are executed in the command line interface.
 The version of zookeeper used in this assignment is kazoo 2.6.1.

 **Testing Procedure**